rleber/bun/doc/file_format/file_format.md

 _Freeze Files_

 Freeze files have the following format:
-- Each freeze file includes several archived files (similar to modern tar files)
+- Each freeze file includes several archived files or 'shards' (similar to modern tar files)
 - After the preamble, there is a general information block of 5 words in length
   - Word 0: The number of words in the file
-  - Word 1: The number of archived files in the freeze file
+  - Word 1: The number of archived shards in the freeze file
   - Words 2 and 3: The date of last update of the freeze file
   - Word 4: The time of last update of the freeze file
-- After the general information block comes a series of file descriptors, one for each archived file:
+- After the general information block comes a series of file descriptors, one for each shard:
   - Each file descriptor is ten words in length
   - The fields in each descriptor are as follows:
-    - Words 0 and 1: The name of the archived file, in 9-bit ASCII characters, padded with spaces
+    - Words 0 and 1: The name of the archived shard, in 9-bit ASCII characters, padded with spaces
-    - Words 2 and 3: The date of last update of the archived file
+    - Words 2 and 3: The date of last update of the shard
-    - Word 4: The time of last update of the archived file
+    - Word 4: The time of last update of the shard
     - Word 5: Always the ASCII characters 'asc '
     - Word 6: According to free.b.txt, "The number of 64-word blocks contained in the file."
         I can find no evidence of this being the case, nor have I found it necessary to use this data.
-    - Word 7: Starting word index of the contents of the file (zero-based offset, relative to the end of the preamble)
+    - Word 7: Starting word index of the contents of the shard (zero-based offset, relative to the end of the preamble)
-    - Word 8: The number of words of data in the frozen file.
-This appears to be generally true, except that the last frozen file in the archive extends all the way to the end of the file, regardless of what the descriptor says about its length.
+    - Word 8: The number of words of data in the shard.
+This appears to be generally true, except that the last frozen file in the archive may extend all the way to the end of the file, regardless of what the descriptor says about its length.
     - Word 9: Always 0777777777777
-- The frozen data for each file is always in 7-bit ASCII, starting at the word position as specified in the descriptor for the file.
+- The frozen data for each shard is always in 7-bit ASCII, starting at the word position as specified in the descriptor for the file.
 The data is stored line-by-line.
 Each line is formatted as follows:
   - A line always takes an integral number of words.
 Excess space is padded with zeros.